rails/rails/guides/source/asset_pipeline.md

 automatically generated in` public/assets/.manifest.json`.
 This file maps logical asset paths to their precompiled file paths.

-How to setup Propshaft in your app
+Using Propshaft in your app
 ----------------------------------

 Propshaft is the default asset pipeline in Rails 8, so you don’t need to install it separately.
 When you create a new Rails 8 application, Propshaft is included by default.

-If you’re upgrading an existing Rails application to Rails 8, you can follow the upgrade instructions in the [Rails 8 release notes](https://edgeguides.rubyonrails.org/8_0_release_notes.html).
+To use Propshaft, you need to configure it properly and organize your assets in a way that Rails can serve them efficiently.

+### Setup

 To use Propshaft in your Rails application, you can follow these steps: